 Wooden tops are the most traditional yet elegant desktop preference, but they often require more maintenance and care to prevent any damage to the finish.
 This is why a laminate layer on the wood is preferred for ensuring resistance to stains and warps.
 However, a laminate desktop may not look as luxurious as a plain wooden desk, so you need to decide between functionality and aesthetics.

-However, glass tops can break and incur scratches, unlike metal tops which are extremely durable.
+However, glass tops can break and incur scratches, unlike extremely durable metal tops.
 So, if you want to purchase a long-lasting desktop material that remains cool to the touch and stain-resistant, you can consider metal desk tops or legs.

 If you want larger storage space and a work surface, look for additional shelves and cubby holes.
 Likewise, a tall, narrow side compartment can help to store the CPU and other computer elements.